This add-on is operated by Dynport GmbH

 $ heroku addons:create phrase -----> Adding phrase to sharp-mountain-4005... done, v18 (free)

-PHRASE_AUTH_TOKEN setting will be available in the app configuration.
-It contains your authentication token that enables you to connect to the PhraseApp service:
+PHRASEAPP_PROJECT_ID setting will be available in your app configuration.
+It contains your oauth access token which allows you to connect to the PhraseApp API:

-and install the gem with the bundle command:
+and install it by executing the bundle command:

 $ bundle install